I’m obsessed with Greece.

 To round off your time in Athens, you’re going to want to head to Mount Lycabettus to get one of the best views over the entire city.

 If you’re into walking, go for the hike to the top.
-It’ll take around 20 minutes, but the path is steep.
+It’ll take around 20 minutes, but the path is pretty steep.
 Otherwise, you can take a cable car or taxi to the top.

 And that’s how to spend three days in Athens!